nikolassv/bartib/README.md

 Bartib offers a simple auto completion for project names.
 This saves you from typing out long project names each time you start a new task.
 Just source the script [misc/bartibCompletion.sh](misc/bartibCompletion.sh) in your `.bashrc` to enable it.

 ## Command overview

+All these commands require that you have set the `BARTIB_FILE` environment variable to the file path of your activity log.
+Otherwise they require an additional `-f/--file` parameter between `bartib` and the subcommand (see above: [How to define in which file to save the log of your activities](#how-to-define-in-which-file-to-save-the-log-of-your-activities)).

 ### The essentials
 ```bash